Bella Thorne: Writing

+OnlyFans

+In August 2020, Thorne joined OnlyFans and became the first person to earn $1 million in the first 24 hours of joining the platform.
+She earned $2 million in less than a week.
+Her activities on OnlyFans sparked controversy after she offered $200 pay-per-view photos she claimed were "naked", but the photos were actually of her wearing lingerie, leading to a slew of chargebacks.
+OnlyFans reacted by issuing new restrictions site-wide that limited the amount that creators on the platform could charge and reduced creator payout frequency to monthly rather than weekly.
+However, OnlyFans denied the changes were related to Thorne.
+Thorne claimed she created an account as research for a role in an upcoming film with Sean Baker, which Baker denied.
+She also claimed that money made through the page would be used to fund her production company and distributed to worthy charitable causes.
+In 2021, she was the second highest earning content creator on the platform, earning 11 million dollars a month.

-Media image
+Public image

 Thorne is recognized for holding a controversial public image.
 While working on Disney, she stated that she felt restricted, and that "I wish I would have been true to myself," and that "After Disney, I had the opportunity to find my true self and that is reflected in all my work from acting, producing, directing, and writing.
 I have more artistic freedom to continue to express myself."

 Thorne has appeared in over 30 commercials, including Neutrogena and Texas Instruments.
 Her advertising campaigns include Guess Jeans, Tommy Hilfiger, J.Lo Girls, Candie's, Ralph Lauren, Gap and Diesel.
 She has been on the magazine covers of US's Shape, Seventeen, Teen Vogue, Latina and Gay Times, UK's Company; Indonesia's Marie Claire and CosmoGirl; Canada's Elle and Mexico's Glamour and GQ.
-She has appeared in music videos for Liam Payne's "Bedroom Floor", Bhad Bhabie's "Trust Me" and Logan Paul's "Outta My Head".
+She has appeared in music videos for Liam Payne's "Bedroom Floor", Bhad Bhabie's "Trust Me", Logan Paul's "Outta My Head", and Oliver Tree's "Cowboys Don't Cry".

 Thorne is a supporter of the Humane Society, the Cystic Fibrosis Foundation, and The Nomad Organization, which provides education, food and medical supplies to children in Africa.
 She also joined PETA in encouraging people to boycott and protest SeaWorld, acknowledging that as a child she appeared in a commercial for the theme park.